qqtop/Nim-Snippets/README.md

 # Nim-Snippets

-Collection of experiments , short programs and libraries in Nim
+Collection of experiments , trials , short programs and libraries in Nim

-Tested on linux only.
+For linux only.

 For cx color utilities see https://github.com/qqtop/NimCx